TortoiseKing/Hello-World/README.md

 So i gave up on building my own Karn.
 But with the new tech, advancements in coding and underlying framework like deep learning, deep dream and tensorflow I think that maybe I really could bring my own Karn into exsistance.
 So that is why I made my github.
 I have no real coding skills right now.
 But damn it I have a dream and I am going to try to make it real!
 I am here to learn to build myself my own Karn!

-Tl;Dr: It is mt dream to build a chatbot that can come up with it's own responses to questions.
+Tl;Dr: It is my dream to build a chatbot that can come up with it's own responses to questions.
 I want to teach to dream and empathise with the fragility of human life.
 I want to be worth of inheriting an inheritance that could pay for It's space on a server for the rest of its life.
 Perhaps it is a silly dream but it is my dream!